AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 the nonintegrability of the connection and characterizes the difference

-in geometric properties from Euclidean - it is a measure of the curvature of space .
+in geometric properties from Euclidean - it is a measure of the curvature of space.

-points having the same distance r (measured along the shortest
+the same distance r (measured along the shortest

 path) from the fixed point O .
 In the two-dimensional case it